getmyinterns/docs/gmi-docs/docs/school-admins/system-configuration.md

 ## Events

 You can use this tool for any event in which `Internship Providers` can participate to interview `Students`.
-When scheduling interviews the active `Events` will appear as an option to hold the interviews.
+When scheduling interviews the active `Events` will appear as an option to schedule the interviews.

 ## Seasons

-`Seasons` are a designated period for internships. `Students`, `Internship Providers`, `Internships`, and everything related to them happens within the `Season`. `Students` and `Internship Providers` need to apply to each new `Season` in order to be able to participate within that period.
+`Seasons` are a way to group everything that happens within a designated period for internships. `Students`, `Internship Providers`, `Internships`, and everything related to them happens within the `Season`. `Students` and `Internship Providers` need to apply to each new `Season` in order to be able to participate within that period.

 :::warning